Toeplitz minors and specializations of skew Schur polynomials: Preliminaries

 If $x=(x_{1},x_{2},...)$ is a set of variables, the power-sum symmetric polynomials $p_{k}$ are defined as $p_{k}(x)=x_{1}^{k}+x_{2}^{k}+\dots$ for every $k\geq1$, and $p_{0}(x)=1$.
 They are related to the elementary symmetric polynomials $e_{k}(x)$ and the complete homogeneous polynomials $h_{k}(x)$ by the formulas

 We also set $p_{k}(x)=h_{k}(x)=e_{k}(x)=0$ for negative $k$.
-The families $\{h_{k}\}_{k\geq0}$ and $\{e_{k}\}_{k\geq0}$ consist of algebraically independent functions.
+The families $(h_{k}(x))$ and $(e_{k}(x))$ where $k\geq0$ consist of algebraically independent functions.
 Hence, we will see $H$ and $E$ as arbitrary functions on the unit circle depending on the parameters $x$, and we will use indistinctly their infinite product expression.
-The classical Jacobi-Trudi identities express Schur polynomials as Toeplitz minors generated by the above functions
+We note also that these two functions satisfy $H(x;z)E(x;-z)=1$.
+The classical Jacobi-Trudi identities express Schur polynomials as Toeplitz minors generated by $H$ and $E$

 where $l(\mu),l(\mu')\leq N$, respectively, and $\varnothing$ denotes the empty partition.
 More generally, skew Schur polynomials can be expressed as the minors

 where $l(\mu),l(\mu')\leq N$ respectively.
 A skew Schur polynomial vanishes if $\lambda\nsubseteq\mu$, which can be seen as a consequence of its Toeplitz minor representation and the fact that the Toeplitz matrices above are triangular.
 A central result in the theory of symmetric functions is the Cauchy identity, and its dual form